RedaSalhi/gpa-calculator/README.md

 3. Long press a semester tab to delete it

 ### Changing Themes
-1. Tap the 🎨 button in the header
+1. Tap the theme button in the header
 2. Browse through available themes
 3. Tap any theme to apply it instantly